sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 [ACCEPT benchmarks]: https://github.com/uwsampa/accept-apps/blob/master/sobel/sobel.c
 [Parsec]: https://parsec.cs.princeton.edu

-The following plot shows run times for original programs and the joined perforated programs.
+The following plot shows run times for original programs and the final joined perforated programs.
 Perforation rates were allowed to be 2, 3, 5, 8, 13, and 21.
 Each program was run ten times on a 2017 Macbook Pro (2.3 GHz Intel Core i5, 8 GB RAM), and error bars represent 95% confidence intervals.
 The perforated versions of `img-blur`, `sobel`, and `matrix_multiply` are faster than their corresponding originals because they have so many fewer instructions.
 The other three programs are so small their runtimes are likely dominated by overhead.